68 Pages Posted: 13 Nov 2020 Last revised: 15 Jun 2022

 67 Pages Posted: 13 Nov 2020 Last revised: 13 Sep 2021

 Date Written: November 11, 2020

 We marry human rights law with our lived experience to argue that the capacity for redemption is an innate human characteristic.
 By documenting the dehumanizing effect of codified condemnation and the struggle for humanity after a legal system has deemed you irredeemable, we seek to show why all humans should have a legal right to redemption – a right embedded in the Eighth Amendment through the latent concept of human dignity.

-Such a reading of the Eighth Amendment would require a dramatic re-imagination of our criminal legal system.
+The reading of the Eighth Amendment, we call for, would require a dramatic re-imagination of the U.S. criminal legal system.
 One that elevates humanity, not deprives it.
 One that creates opportunities for healing and human development, not denies it.
-As a starting point, it will require that the law never make impermeable decisions about the human capacity for redemption.
-Rather, the law should restore hope that change is always possible.
+One that forbids a state from making unalterable decisions about the human capacity for redemption.
+One, in other words, that recognizes that change is always possible.

 Keywords: LWOP, Eighth Amendment, cruel and unusual punishment, human dignity, human rights law, European Court of Human Rights, Vinter, Immanuel Kant, Hans Kelsen, life sentence, redemption, right to hope, Miller v.
 Alabama